Skip to Content

 Laptop Requirements

-Students enrolled in the Department of Mechanical and Aerospace Engineering programs (Aerospace, Mechanical, Biomedical and Mechanical, and Sustainable and Renewable Energy – Stream B) will require a dedicated graphics card with at least 2 GB of dedicated memory, such as the NVIDIA GTX 1050 or higher, to support graphics-intensive design software used in upper-year courses.
+Students enrolled in the Department of Mechanical and Aerospace Engineering programs (Aerospace, Mechanical, Biomedical and Mechanical, and Sustainable and Renewable Energy – Stream B) recommended for working with CAD or simulations: processor – Intel i7 or AMD Ryzen 7; dedicated graphics card with at least 2 GB of dedicated memory, such as the NVIDIA GTX or RXT series, and display 15.6″ Full HD or higher.
+Information regarding MAE computing requirements can be found HERE.

 Students enrolled in the Department of Electronics programs (Electrical Engineering, Engineering Physics, and Sustainable and Renewable Energy – Stream A) will require MS Windows or Linux laptop for software used in upperyear ELEC courses.
 Apple Mac systems can be used with the assistance of using Virtual Box (free, only supports Intel chipset), or by purchasing a (student) copy of Parallels (supports Intel and M1 chipsets) for Mac.
 Please note the department does not support MacOS systems – more information regarding DOE laptop requirements can be found HERE.